wazuh/wazuh-documentation/source/user-manual/api/equivalence.rst

 Equivalence table
 -----------------

-Wazuh API 4.1 introduces several changes to existing endpoints.
+Wazuh API v4 introduced several changes to existing endpoints.
 It is therefore important to review those changes when migrating to ``4.1``.

 The following tables contain the equivalencies between old API 3.x and API 4.1 endpoints: